swiftlang/swift/docs/SIL.rst

 unreachable
 ```````````
 ::

+  sil-terminator ::= 'unreachable'

-  unreachable
+  %_ = unreachable

 Indicates that control flow must not reach the end of the current basic block.
+It is a dataflow error if an unreachable terminator is reachable from the entry
+point of a function and is not dominated by calls to ``[noreturn]`` functions.

 return
 ``````
 ::

+  sil-terminator ::= 'return' sil-operand

-  return %0
+  %_ = return %0 : $T
-  ; %0 must be of the return type of the current function
+  // $T must be the return type of the current function

 Exits the current function and returns control to the calling function.
 The result of the ``apply`` instruction that invoked the current function will be